Sebastian Shaw (actor): Death

 Shaw died of natural causes on 23 December 1994 at the age of 89 in Brighton, Sussex, England.
 A memorial service was held on 15 February 1995 at St Paul's, Covent Garden, commonly known as the Actors' Church due to its long association with the theatre community.
-Actors Ian Richardson and Ben Kingsley read works by William Shakespeare, stage actress Estelle Kohler read How Do I Love Thee? by Victorian poet Elizabeth Barrett Browning, actress Sheila Allen read Life by Welsh poet George Herbert and actor Kenneth Branagh read from the works of Canon Henry Scott Holland.
+Actors Ian Richardson and Ben Kingsley read works by William Shakespeare, stage actress Estelle Kohler read How Do I Love Thee? by Victorian poet Elizabeth Barrett Browning, actress Sheila Allen read Life by English poet George Herbert and actor Kenneth Branagh read from the works of Canon Henry Scott Holland.
 One of Shaw's own poems, Gemini, was also read by Alan Ravenscroft.
 Baritone Stephen Varcoe sang Wie bist du meine Königin by Johannes Brahms, accompanied by Graham Johnson on the piano, and guitarist Martin Best performed and sang his composition of Ariel's Songs from The Tempest.
-Shaw was survived by his partner Joan Ingpen, daughter Drusilla MacLeod, sisters Susan Bonner-Morgan and Penelope Harness, and sister-in-law Olga Young.
+Shaw was survived by his partner Joan Ingpen, daughter Drusilla MacLeod (ex-wife of John MacLeod of MacLeod), sisters Susan Bonner-Morgan and Penelope Harness, and sister-in-law Olga Young.
+His other long term companion Harriet Ravenscroft pre-deceased him.